-Maud answers that you should post on Tuesday, Wednesday, and Thursday, usually in the morning of what you’re saying.
+Maud says that you should post on Tuesday, Wednesday, and Thursday, usually in the morning.

-Now, she recommends doing it in the evening instead because everyone has heard that you should do it in the morning 😵.
-Is tagging necessary?
-It’s fine to tag someone but be careful, if they don’t respond within the hour or like, it drops 📉 the reach by 20% so we’ll avoid it.
+Are tags on posts necessary?
+It’s fine to tag someone, but keep in mind that, if they don’t respond within the hour or like, it drops 📉 the reach by 20% so we’d avoid it.

-Regarding hashtags, there is no visible difference for Maud, it does not help much.
+Regarding hashtags, there is no visible difference for Maud, so the general consensus is that it does not help much.

 How often should I post?
 The more you post, the more results you will get.
-Now the question is to know if you are able to keep the pace over time.
+That being said, it’s important to ask yourself, how sustanaible is your current posting rate?

-For Maud, the king format is the carousel because it improves the Dwell time (which corresponds to the time spent on the post) as well as the video but it must be native.
-Articles are to be forgotten and polls work but you have to do them smartly 🧠.
-You have to have value added and answer a problem.
+For Maud, the most succesful format is the carousel, because it increases the Dwell time (which corresponds to the time spent on the post) as well as the video but it must be native.
+Don’t bother with articles, but go for polls, just make sure you do them right 🧠.
+You have to have value added and offer a solution to a problem.
 Be careful not to discredit yourself with content just because it works.

 You have to create content that interests your audience and that your audience can trust.
-We will also avoid sharing publications made by other creators.
+We also avoid sharing posts made by other creators.
 It is better to repost your idea and quote the author.

 LinkedIn Tips: Reposting on other channels